Wheal Watkins mine: Development

 The Wheal Watkins mine was preceded by the Wheal Gawler mine, which was opened in May 1841.
 The initial discovery of galena in the field is attributed to James Heneker.

-The property containing the Wheal Watkins lead and silver deposit was purchased by Mr Watkins of Worthing, England in December 1841.
+The property containing the Wheal Watkins lead and silver deposit was purchased by Mr. Watkins of Worthing, England in December 1841.
 It was purchased through his South Australian agent, Peter Peachey, who opened a mine there on his behalf in 1843.
 He first worked the deposit in May 1844.
 The lode was found to contain 70% lead and 30 ounces of silver per ton.
 The ore was sold in London for £13 13 shillings per ton.

 The mine's principal contractor was Thomas Williams, and a team of Cornish miners was employed.
 The 'wheal' part of the name comes from Cornish, and means 'place of work'.

 In its first year, the mine employed twelve to eighteen people.
 In the mine's first seven months, 150 tons of ore was extracted, 100 tons of which was shipped to England.
 A nearby hotel called The Miner's Arms provided accommodation and provisions to visitors to the mine and region.
 Peachey died in 1850, but work on the mine continued.
-The mine was abandoned due to a combination of "extravagant" management, the "ridiculously high" impost of royalties and miners seeking more lucrative prospects during the Victorian gold rush of 1851.
+The mine was abandoned due to a combination of "extravagant" management, the "ridiculously high" impost of royalties, and miners seeking more lucrative prospects during the Victorian gold rush of 1851.

 Later workings

 The field, which included the adjacent Wheal Gawler and Glen Osmond mines, enjoyed a short-lived revival in 1888.
-At this time, the operation was led by Captain Rowe, and the mine's secretary was Mr H. Conigrave.
+At this time, the operation was led by Captain Rowe, and the mine's secretary was Mr. H. Conigrave.
 A report on the mine from 1888 referred to the mine by the alternative name of "Peachey's lode".

-In 1913, a prospector became feint while down the mine, and was saved from falling to his death by his partner.
+In 1913, a prospector became faint while down the mine, and was saved from falling to his death by his partner.
 A bow-line loop of rope was lowered around his body and the prospector was hauled safely to the surface.

 The last entity to formally work the mine was the Tarcoola Development Syndicate in 1916.